KgitWH21/cereus_limnic_efo_novel_os/story/arcs/node4_kumejima_yonaguni.md

 * **POV:** Shade
 * **Location:** The Beach.
-* **The Arrival:** Sun emerges from the surf.
-He tried to swim/jump to Taiwan but was turned back by the barrage.
-He is starving, desperate, and looks skeletal.
-* **The Goal:** Sun demands their boat (futile) and Scorch’s essence (to heal himself).
+* **The Arrival:** Sun destroys the combined US/Chinese flotilla with blazing ferocity, once again borrowing the power of the brothers.

 **Chapter 9: Scorched Earth**